DXHeroes/knowledge-base-content/practices/team_culture.md

 ## What Is Team Culture?

 Team Culture is not dependant on or created by an individual member's personality, but rather built on how the team collectively functions.
+It is about sharing values, beliefs with each other and integrating them in the work.
+Attitude and behaviour of team members also play a key role in defining a good team culture.

 The definition of team culture is fairly simple as it implies each member of a team should work towards achieving a common goal with collective efforts, discussions and feedback.